 Washington grew up in Pittsburgh, where his skill sets of writing and competitive swimming did not mesh with the rabid football focus of his hometown.
 (Not being able to dance didn’t help.)

-Jess Guh, the latest member of the TCBH!
-Collective, hails from a home just outside of Philadelphia where two Taiwanese immigrants were delightfully surprised to have raised a queer, outspoken radical.
+Jess Guh hails from a home just outside of Philadelphia where two Taiwanese immigrants were delightfully surprised to have raised a queer, outspoken radical.
 She attended Stanford University where she officially majored in film and unofficially majored in activism, Ultimate Frisbee, co-op living, and consensus decision making.
-Deciding that medicine could be the perfect union of her nerdy self and her passion for community well being, she went to medical school at the University of Michigan.
+Deciding that medicine could be the perfect union of her nerdy self and her passion for community well-being, she went to medical school at the University of Michigan.
 She moved to Seattle for her residency in Family Medicine and has been living there ever since.
 Currently she works as a primary care physician at a community health center dedicated to serving people that the American healthcare system has traditionally ignored.

 Spurred by the egregious health inequities that she witnesses on a daily basis, as well as her own experiences as a minority in the medical profession, she has found her voice through writing.
 She has also presented nationally about the impacts of race and implicit bias on medical outcomes and consults on strategies to diversify the medical workforce.